What Is Miscellaneous Income?

-Rents can also refer to coin-operated amusements (think pinball machines and gumball vendors), but it depends if the machine is used on rented space.
+When reporting miscellaneous income, rents can also refer to coin-operated amusements (think pinball machines and gumball vendors), but it depends if the machine is used in a rented space.
 If you make or pay more than $600/year in running one of these machines, it may need to be reported in box 1 of the 1099-MISC.

 BOX 2: ROYALTIES

-Royalties are an exception to the $600/year rule- you must report royalties of $10 or more.
+Royalties are an exception to the $600/year rule- you must report royalties of $10 or more on the miscellaneous income tax form.
 These royalties can come from oil, gas, mineral properties, patents, copyrights, trade names, and trademarks.
 A few types of royalties (surface royalties, timber royalties under a pay-as-cut contract, or oil and gas payments for a working interest) are reported elsewhere.